-AP Count Trend Tile
+AP Count Trend Graph

-The Count Trend graph of the Inventory - APs Report depicts how many access points in your network are being utilized over time.
+The AP Count Trend graph depicts how many APs in your network are being utilized over time.

-To show access points being used over certain time periods, use the drop-down menu to specify the time granularity.
-If you hover over the line graph and pie chart, a pop-up appears containing the details on the selected data points.
-Click any of the colored squares to toggle the display of the AP in the line graph.
+To show APs being used over certain time periods, use the menu to specify the time period.
+If you pause the pointer over the line graph, an information box is displayed containing the details on the selected data points.
+Click any of the colored squares to display the selected AP details in the line graph..

-FIGURE 60 Inventory - APs Report: AP Count Trend
+FIGURE 61 Inventory - APs Report: AP Count Trend Graph